-AVTODOM Group Dealerships Received Awards At The Customer Service Index Awards From Avto.Ru
+AVTODOM Group dealerships received awards at the Customer Service Index Awards from Avto.ru

-(MENAFN- ForPressRelease) The Avto service named the winners of the I?S award (Customer Service Index) - Russian car dealers with the best level of customer service.
+(MENAFN- Abtodom) The Avto.ru service named the winners of the IСS award (Customer Service Index) - Russian car dealers with the best level of customer service.
 AVTODOM Group has become the undisputed leader among all car dealers in terms of the number of awards.
 It received more awards than other companies did.
 AVTODOM Pulkovo and Audi Center Taganka were among the laureates.

 The winners were selected based on reviews and ratings from clients of the ICS service, assessments of purchased cars and assessments of the work of dealer centers.
 The following were taken into account: completeness and professionalism of consultations on the technical characteristics and current condition of cars, comfort of communication with managers of the dealership center, service during the visit, willingness to recommend the dealer, organization and speed of work of employees, the quality of the purchased car.
 One dealer from Moscow and the Moscow region, St. Petersburg and the Leningrad region and from other regions of Russia became Winners in each category.